.berlin

 On July 9, 2009, dotBERLIN managing director Dirk Krischenowski filed an application for a City Top-Level Domain Constituency, an interest group at ICANN.
-This interest group was the precursor of the Brussels based GeoTLD Group AISBL, that was formed in September 2016 and whose mission is to "Promoting Digital Identities for Cities, Regions, Language and Culture on the Internet".
+This interest group was the precursor of the Brussels-based GeoTLD Group AISBL, that was formed in September 2016 and whose mission is to "Promoting Digital Identities for Cities, Regions, Language and Culture on the Internet".

 On October 31, 2013, dotBERLIN GmbH & Co.
-KG signed a registry agreement with ICANN for .berlin. berlin officially launched on March 18, 2014.
-Managing director of dotBERLIN is Dirk Krischenowski.
+KG signed a registry agreement with ICANN for .berlin.
+The .berlin domain officially launched on March 18, 2014.
+As of March 2017, more than 59,000 sites have been registered under the domain.

 In October 2018, dotBERLIN founded the nonprofit initiative Kiezhelden to support the local dealers.
-“Kiez” – that is a German word that refers to a city neighborhood, a relatively small community within a larger town.
-The second part of Kiezhelden, the word “Helden”, is the German word for “hero”.
-Kiezhelden.berlin aims to strengthen the small boutiques, handicraft shops, restaurants, cafés, and local service providers in Berlin’s neighborhoods in order to help the neighborhoods to remain as colorful and vibrant as they are.
+"Kiez" – that is a German word that refers to a city neighborhood, a relatively small community within a larger town.
+The second part of Kiezhelden, the word "Helden", is the German word for "heroes".
+Kiezhelden.berlin aims to strengthen the small boutiques, handicraft shops, restaurants, cafés, and local service providers in Berlin's neighborhoods in order to help the neighborhoods to remain as colorful and vibrant as they are.